deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE* sits in her bed.
 Her room is dark, only the dim light of the windows sheds some light into their side of the room.

-*MARJORIE* gets up to find the light switch, but the lamp can't be turned on because the bulb has blown.
+*MARJORIE* gets up to find the light switch, but the lamp can't be turned on since the bulb has blown.

 She finds the lamp, but it's too high for her.
 She finds a stepladder in one cupboard of the kitchen and uses it to get to the lamp.

-She finds the lamp and unscrews the bulb, then goes into the lower hall where she finds a matching bulb, but it's too hot to touch.
-She fetches a cleaning cloth from the kitchen and unscrews it with that.
+She unscrews the bulb in the lamp, and then goes into the lower hall where she finds a matching bulb, which is too hot to touch.
+She fetches a cleaning cloth from the kitchen, and unscrews it with that.

-Upon screwing in the bulb into her lamp again, the light immediately flashes on and she sees, that the lamp hangs on a sturdy hook.
+Upon screwing in the bulb into her lamp again, the light immediately switches on, and she sees that the lamp hangs on a sturdy hook.
 There's also something on the hook, but it's too tiny to see.

 She finds a magnifying glass in a drawer in the kitchen.

 She inspects the hook with the magnifying glass and finds hemp fibres.
 Slowly she realizes, that somebody tries to scare her and that the noose actually *was* there on the evening of day 1.

-She wants to investigate, if somebody left fingerprints there.
+She wants to investigate if somebody left fingerprints there.
 She suspects *REBECA*.

 #### Morning

 *MARJORIE* and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

 As they are eating, *MARJORIE* tries to grill *REBECA* to find out wether she tries to scare her.
 At the same time, *REBECA* tries to test Calvin to find out more.
-They get into an argue, *CALVIN* gets in between and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)
+They get into an argument. *CALVIN* gets in between them and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

 After breakfast, *MARJORIE* again takes the dishes to the kitchen.
-She wonders that the supplies seem to be fully stocked.
+She wonders why the supplies seem to be fully stocked.

 In the trash she finds a make-up brush.

-She additionally gathers adhesive tape from a drawer in the hall, the fingerprint powder from the unlocked cupboard.
+She additionally gathers adhesive tape from a drawer in the hall, and the fingerprint powder from the unlocked cupboard.

 As she's back in her room after getting all the things, *BRIANNA* arrives and she is interrupted.